jrburke/module/README.md

 ```

 The reader parses 'a' and sees the module APIs in play, and
 `module.exportMacro`.
-It pulls out the token sections for
+It pulls out the token section for
 `module.exportMacro`, and since module bodies in the `module` approach are just
 functions, it annotates the function with the pieces of information:

-* module dependencies referenced
+* module dependencies referenced.
 * set of macros found.

 The module system can then use this annotated function for the "factory